 Usually, you’d need to do some market research and interest checks.
 But lucky you – we’ve done the legwork.

-Sell handcrafted products
+Sell homemade products

-The pandemic has got many bored out of their skulls, which is why some turned to home baking and crafting to kill time.
-If you’re one of those people and can produce products that make people come back for more, why not put them up for sale?
-For all you know, you may be on your way to building the next cult brand unintentionally.
+If you have a certain skill and can produce products that make people come back for more, why not put them up for sale?
+For all you know, you may be on your way to building the next cult brand.

 Be a reseller

 If you don’t have the time or talent to create homemade products, then your next option is to buy things in bulk and sell them per piece.
-Source for suitable suppliers, set up a website, and you’re halfway there.
+Source for suitable suppliers, set up a website and you’re halfway there.

 Just note that suppliers usually have a Minimum Order Quantity (the lowest set amount of stock that a supplier is willing to sell) requirement, so be very sure of what you’re going into before sinking your capital into acquiring an inventory of products.